Faveod/arel-extensions/README.md

 ArelExtensions::CommonSqlFunctions.new(ActiveRecord::Base.connection).add_sql_functions()
 ```

-It will add common SQL features in your DB to align ti with current routines.
+It will add common SQL features in your DB to align it with current routines.
 Technically, it will execute SQL scripts from init folder.

 ## Examples